Noisy Data is Destructive to Reinforcement Learning with Verifiable Rewards: Empirical Study Design

 \minihead{Format reward.} We use the format reward setting in prior work to simulate a collapsed verifier that checks only for the format of the LLM's generation \cite{shao2025spurious}.
 In this setting, a model receives a positive reward only for satisfying structural format requirements (\eg, enclosing an answer in \texttt{$\backslash$boxed\{\}}).
 We use this noise model to benchmark LLMs that learn format adherence without reasoning.

-\minihead{Real-world noise.} In production environments, noise is often not purely random.
+\minihead{Real-world noise.} In practice, noise is often not purely random.
 It is systematic and ambiguous.
-Real-world datasets suffer from incorrect annotations, such as incorrect labels in ImageNet \cite{beyer2020we}, erroneous ``gold'' SQLs in BIRD \cite{wretblad2024understanding}, or insufficient test coverage in SWE-Bench \cite{yu2025utboost}.
+Real-world datasets suffer from incorrect annotations, such as incorrect labels in ImageNet \cite{beyer2020we}, incorrect ``gold'' queries in BIRD \cite{wretblad2024understanding}, or insufficient test coverage in SWE-Bench \cite{yu2025utboost}.
 While verifier errors exist \cite{mathVerify}, they are often fixable engineering issues.
-In contrast, massive-scale annotation errors are a persistent, fundamental bottleneck.
-Thus, our study focuses on real-world annotation errors.
+In contrast, massive-scale annotation errors are a persistent bottleneck.
+Thus, the final part our study (\S \ref{sec:real-world}) investigates real-world annotation errors.